frctl/fractal-docs/docs/guide/documentation/configuration-reference.md

 ### prefix

-A string to be prefixed on to the generated ~@TODOLINK @naming', 'handles') }} of all pages in that collection.
+A string to be prefixed on to the generated [handles](../core-concepts/naming.html#referencing-other-items) of all pages in that collection.

 ```yaml
 prefix: 'api'